-- The QE papers must be submitted to the Qualifying Exam Review Committee (QERC) using a designated online platform no later than November 1 for the Fall semester and April 1 for the Spring semester. - Submissions by this date will enable the QERC to complete a review and any required follow- up by the end of that semester. - Students may also submit their QE papers earlier in the semester.
+- The QE papers must be submitted to the Qualifying Exam Review Committee (QERC) using a designated online platform no later than November 1 for the Fall semester and April 1 for the Spring semester.
+Summer submissions are not accepted without the permission of a student's Dissertation Chair. - Submissions by this date will enable the QERC to complete a review and any required follow- up by the end of that semester. - Students may also submit their QE papers earlier in the semester.
 For example, a student could work on the QE over the summer and then submit the completed QE in mid-August at the beginning of the fall semester.
-Generally, QE papers will not be reviewed during the summer (from mid-May through mid-August) unless specific arrangements have been made with the Doctoral Program Director.
+QE papers will not be reviewed during the summer (from mid-May through mid-August) unless specific arrangements have been made with the student's Dissertation Chair and the Doctoral Program Director.